 Edward II was crowned King of England in February 1308 at Westminster Abbey.
 Shortly thereafter, he abandoned his father’s campaign in Scotland and married Isabella (“the she-wolf of France”), daughter of King Philip IV of France in 1308.
-Meanwhile, things only got worse in Scotland as Robert Bruce gained back much of the land and castles ceded to England under Edward “Longshanks.”
-Eventually all that was left under English occupation was the Castle at Stirling which was beset by Scottish forces.
-Amidst desperate cries for reinforcements, Edward II finally sent a disorganized army north in 1314 to face the Scots for the Battle of Bannockburn, a brutal and bloody conflict, but ultimately Scotland proved victorious over a haphazard army, causing a crushing blow to England.
+Meanwhile, things only got worse in Scotland as Robert Bruce gained back much of the land and castles ceded to England under the rule of Edward “Longshanks.”
+Eventually, all that was left in English hands was the Castle at Stirling which was beset by Scottish forces.
+Amidst desperate cries for reinforcements, Edward II finally sent a disorganized army north in 1314 to face the Scots for the Battle of Bannockburn, a brutal and bloody conflict, but Scotland ultimately proved victorious over England’s haphazard army.
+The loss was crushing.
 Edward retreated back south, defeated and humiliated, with his kingship now in question.
-The Battle of Bannockburn was to have lasting consequences for unification efforts in Scotland and Ireland – ancient conflicts which extend to the present day.
+The Battle of Bannockburn was to have lasting consequences for unification efforts in Scotland and Ireland – both are ancient conflicts which extend to the present day.

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, the writings of Ranulf Higden, Christopher Marlowe’s Edward II (1592).